Surgery Information

 Pre-Surgery Checklist

-• Remove all rings on surgery side or have a jeweller remove 2 weeks before surgery.
+All rings on surgery side removed or have a jeweller remove 2 weeks before surgery so any abrasions can heal.

-• Friend/relative arranged to pick you up and stay overnight if you live alone.
+Friend/relative to stay overnight if you live alone.

 On the Day of Surgery